What is the Mission of Chattanooga Habitat?

-Habitat for Humanity of Greater Chattanooga Area, Inc. (HFHGCA) is an ecumenical Christian non-profit housing organization working in partnership with God's people in need to build simple, decent, and affordable homes.
-We are in our 31st year of serving families in need in Chattanooga, TN.
+Habitat for Humanity of Greater Chattanooga Area, Inc. is an ecumenical Christian non-profit housing organization working in partnership with God's people in need to build simple, decent, and affordable homes.
+We have been in our community since 1986.

 Absolutely not!
 Habitat partner families put in hundreds of hours of sweat equity in homeownership preparation classes, pay their own mortgage closing costs, and have 30 year mortgages on their homes with monthly payments.